0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

     precision in a float will often lead to inaccuracies.
 11. C++ does not define the order of evaluation for function arguments or the operands of operators.
+12. The C++ standard says that C++ compilers should support 256 levels of nesting -- however not all do (e.g. as of the time of writing, Visual Studio supports fewer).

 ## Common Compiler Optimization Techniques